 Jimmy Kolker had a 30-year diplomatic career with the US Department of State where he served as the US Ambassador to Burkina Faso (1999-2002) and to Uganda (2002-2005).
 From 2005-2007, he was Deputy Global AIDS Coordinator in the Office of the US Global AIDS Coordinator, leading the implementation of the President’s Emergency Plan for AIDS Relief (PEPFAR).
 Following this role, he served as Chief of HIV and AIDS for UNICEF.
 In January 2017, Kolker retired from his role as Assistant Secretary for Global Affairs at the US Department of Health and Human Services (HHS), and now serves on the boards or advisory committees of the Firelight Foundation, Last Mile Health, MANA Nutrition, G4 Alliance, and Texas Children’s Hospital Global HOPE, in addition to Building Tomorrow.
 He joined Building Tomorrow’s Board in 2017.

-Nadira currently serves as a director of Montcalm and Inhabit Hotels, a boutique hotel brand centred on inspiring healthy habits amongst travellers.
-She previously worked for Monitor Group in New York and London and Four Seasons Hotels & Resorts in Toronto.
+Nadira currently serves as a director of Montcalm and Inhabit Hotels, a boutique hotel brand centered on inspiring healthy habits amongst travelers.
+She previously worked for Monitor Group in New York and London and Four Seasons Hotels and Resorts in Toronto.
 Nadira received her undergraduate degree and MBA from Harvard.
 Today she serves on the board of the HBS Fund and is an active member of Young President’s Organization in London.
 Nadira joined Building Tomorrow’s Board in 2019.

 Jim McClelland is the retired President and CEO of Goodwill Industries in central Indiana.
 During his Goodwill career, he led the development of several public charter high schools that serve a high poverty population and was also heavily involved in the international development of Goodwill Industries.
 Following his retirement from Goodwill, he served three years as Executive Director for Drug Prevention, Treatment, and Enforcement for the State of Indiana.
 McClelland has served on the boards of numerous not-for-profit organizations at local, national, and international levels.
 He currently serves on the Advisory Board of the School of Industrial and Systems Engineering at Georgia Tech and the Dean’s Council of the Kelley School of Business - Indianapolis at Indiana University.
 He joined Building Tomorrow’s Board in 2015.